gaehlerm/SoftwareEngineering/README.md

     <img src ="images/water_valve1.jpg" alt="new water tab" width="200">
 </div>

 On the left-hand side, we have old school water tabs.
 The user has 2 degrees of freedom.
 One for the amount of cold water and one for the amount of warm water.
 However, this is not what the user generally wants.
 It turns out, the user wants to be able to control the 2 degrees of freedom differently.
 He wants to control the total amount of water along with the temperature of the water.
 The orthogonal solution from the user perspective is shown on the right-hand side.
 The solution on the left-hand side is outdated.
-It is orthogonal in the engineers coordinate system but nowadays we have higher requirements and are not satisfied with the engineers’ solution anymore.
+It is orthogonal in the engineers coordinate system but nowadays the users have higher requirements and are not satisfied with the engineers’ solution anymore.
 We expect this coordinate transformation into the users coordinate system to be done inside the water tab.

 In software engineering we encounter exactly the same phenomenon.
 We have a downstream person (user) and an upstream person (developer).
 Both want to deal with orthogonal data, but they may be working in separate coordinate systems.
 Now it is always the upstream persons job to transform the output to make the data orthogonal in the downstream persons coordinate system.
 This is similar to other cases where it is always the upstream persons duty to make the downstream persons life as comfortable as possible by converting the data handed over.